View FREE Lessons!

 To adjust for inflation the graph below is in 2009 dollars.

-One reason the national debt has increased is because the population has increased.
+One reason the national debt has increased is that the population has increased.
 Has the debt grown per person?
-You bet in has!
+You bet it has!
 The graph below shows how much the national debt has grown on a per capita basis.
 In 2018, it is estimated that every person’s share of the debt exceeds $64,000.

 Dig Deeper With These Free Lessons: